radiomicsgroup/dMRIMC/README.md

 ```

-Afterwards, we need to extract the closest scheme from the available bvalues and diffusion times.
+Afterwards, we need to extract the closest scheme from the available b-values and diffusion times using [`get_closest_scheme.py`](https://github.com/radiomicsgroup/dMRIMC/blob/main/using_Histo_uSim/get_closest_scheme.py).
 We will call our target protocol `MOUSE_BREAST_EXVIVO` (but you can use any name you like):

 ```